 As discussed above in our Compensation Discussion and Analysis, in order to recruit and retain our executive officers, we have periodically entered into employment letters and other arrangements or agreements, all of which are reviewed by the Compensation Committee.
 Our named executive officers are also subject to the terms of the Severance Program.
-The table below related to Potential Payments Upon Termination or Change in Control for 2010 summarizes the severance benefits that would be payable to each of our named executive officers if his or her employment was terminated as of December 31, 2010, with respect to the different termination scenarios set forth in their agreements with the Company.
-We have also summarized the effects on the compensation of our executive officers if a change in control of the Company had occurred on December 31, 2010.
+The table below related to Potential Payments Upon Termination or Change in Control for 2011 summarizes the severance benefits that would be payable to each of our named executive officers if his or her employment were to have been terminated as of December 31, 2011, with respect to the different termination scenarios set forth in their agreements with the Company.
+We have also summarized the effects on the compensation of our executive officers if a Change of Control of the Company were to have occurred on December 31, 2011.
 Under the Severance Program, our executive officers are entitled to the following severance benefits:

 - Upon a Qualifying Termination, the Chief Executive Officer will be entitled to receive 104 weeks of base earnings and each Executive Vice President will be entitled to receive 78 weeks of base earnings.
 In addition, each executive will be entitled to a pro-rated portion of his or her target bonus for the portion of the year prior to termination, assuming 100% satisfaction of goals or objectives related thereto. - Upon a Qualifying Termination that occurs within 14 days prior to, or up to two years following, a Change of Control, each executive would also be entitled to full acceleration of vesting of all outstanding equity-based awards, including, but not limited to, stock options and RSUs. - Following a Qualifying Termination, each executive will be eligible for continued health and welfare benefits, pursuant to which the Company will pay the employer share of the cost of coverage for a period equal to the number of weeks of base earnings payable under the Severance Program. - All severance benefits under the Severance Program are subject to the executive signing a separation and release agreement and a confidentiality and restrictive covenants agreement in forms satisfactory to the Company.
-In addition, at the Company's discretion, the Company can require the deposit of a portion of the after-tax payments to each executive in a restricted account to serve as security for the executive's compliance with the ongoing covenants, restrictions and obligations contained in such agreements, with restrictions on distribution up to and including forfeiture in the event on non-compliance.
+In addition, at the Company's discretion, the Company can require the deposit of a portion of the after-tax payments to each executive in a restricted account to serve as security for the executive's compliance with the ongoing covenants, restrictions and obligations contained in such agreements, with restrictions on distribution up to and including forfeiture in the event of noncompliance.

-(2) Column (e) reflects the market value of RSU awards using a stock price of \$43.11, \$44.25 and \$42.70, the closing price of our Common Stock on the NYSE on the vesting dates of March 10, 2010, March 17, 2010 and April 1, 2010, respectively.
+(2) Column (e) reflects the market value of RSU awards using a stock price of \$50.78, \$51.04 and \$52.33, the closing price of our Common Stock on the NYSE on the vesting dates of March 10, 2011, March 17, 2011 and April 1, 2011, respectively.